 1/ Think before I jump in

-We strongly advise that before engaging in activities that could subject your watch to extraordinary stress like temperature shocks from hot to colder water, team sports, jumping into water from more then 3 feet/1 meter, deep diving, big wave surfing, etc. you are advised to remove your watch.
+We strongly advise that before engaging in activities that could subject your watch to extraordinary stress like temperature shocks from hot to colder water, team sports, jumping into the water from more than 3 feet/1 meter, deep diving, big wave surfing, etc., you are advised to remove your watch.
 Water pressure can also have an impact as it will increase the need for ingress protection.

-The moving parts of the watch (crown, buttons, pushers etc.) should not be operated under water.
-Before wearing the watch, you should also make sure that all moving parts are in their rest position, especially the screw-on crown must be screwed-in firmly and tightly.
+The watch's moving parts (crown, buttons, pushers, etc.) should not be operated underwater.
+Before wearing the watch, you should also ensure that all moving parts are in their rest position, especially the screw-on crown must be screwed-in firmly and tightly.

 3/Cleaning you watch systematically after use

-After use in water, your sports watch may have been spoiled so it should be rinsed and then cleaned and dried.
-But remember, if you wear your watch while in the shower, it would be exposed to a higher normal temperature, heating up the inside of the watch.
-If just before you were in a cold weather or colder water then your watch can form condensation.
-The same could be said of the reverse process, by getting the watch cold, then heating it up.
+After water use, your sports watch may have been spoiled, so it should be rinsed and then cleaned and dried.
+But remember, if you wear your watch while in the shower, it would be exposed to a higher normal temperature, heating the watch's inside.
+If just before you were in cold weather or colder water, then your watch can form condensation.
+The same could be said of the reverse process: getting the watch cold and then heating it.

 What can cause condensation in my watch?

-We highly recommend to avoid exposing the watch to cold water and also to hot showers, heated pools, jacuzzi, sauna etc as condensation can be a problem.
-A sealed watch will pick up body warmth and this remains in the case and all metal parts including the watch movement.
-If the watch is then suddenly plunged into water that is some degrees colder or hotter, the air inside the watch can create water vapour and moisture can then be observed under the crystal and become visible as small droplets under the glass.
-This could possibly seriously damage the dial and also the movement of your timepiece if nothing has been done to try and remedy this situation.
+We highly recommend avoiding exposing the watch to cold water and hot showers, heated pools, jacuzzi, sauna, etc., as condensation can be a problem.
+A sealed watch will pick up body warmth, and this remains in the case and all metal parts, including the watch movement.
+If the watch is suddenly plunged into water that is some degrees colder or hotter, the air inside the watch can create water vapor, and moisture can then be observed under the crystal and become visible as small droplets under the glass.
+This could seriously damage the dial and the movement of your timepiece if nothing has been done to remedy this situation.

 Temperature is another hazard to my sports watch

-When air is cooled it cannot hold as much moisture as when the air is warm.
+When air is cooled, it cannot hold as much moisture as when the air is warm.
 The moisture in the air is released in the form of droplets, called condensation.
-This process is similar to what happens when air cools forming dew on cold surfaces.
-Water condensing on a glass or on the inside of windows during winter, is the result of the glass surfaces' temperature cooling below the dew-point of the air which is in contact with them.
+This process is similar to what happens when the air cools, forming dew on cold surfaces.
+Water condensing on glass or the inside of windows during winter results from the glass surfaces' temperature cooling below the dew-point of the air which is in contact with them.

 The Federal Trade Commission

-According to guidelines issued by the Federal Trade Commission, since the 1960's, watch marketers are not allowed to label their diving watches with the term waterproof.
-This aided watch brands to achieve truthfulness and accuracy of product labelling and advertising.
-Even watches designed for deep-sea diving cannot claim to be resistant enough.
-The seals that keep water out avoiding ingress of water are not completely impervious and their effectiveness can be reduced over time with age, deterioration, and exposure to chemicals.
+According to guidelines issued by the Federal Trade Commission, since the 1960s, watch marketers are not allowed to label their diving watches with the term waterproof.
+This aided watch brands to achieve truthfulness and accuracy of product labeling and advertising.
+Even wryst watches designed for deep-sea diving cannot claim to be resistant enough.
+The seals that keep water out avoiding water ingress are not completely impervious, and their effectiveness can be reduced over time with age, deterioration, and exposure to chemicals.
 This concept is recognized globally when dealing with precision timepieces.

-Whatever happens to your sports watch do not under any circumstances open the watch by yourself.
-The water resistance of your watch should be serviced and tested at least once a year by Wryst Timepieces after sales services only.
-We hope you have learnt more about what does water resistant mean, and please feel free to comment this post with your experience below.
+Whatever happens to your sports watch, do not under any circumstances open the watch by yourself.
+Your watch's water resistance should be serviced and tested at least once a year by Wryst Timepieces after-sales services only.
+We hope you have learned more about what water resistance means, and please feel free to comment on this post with your experience below.